Workshop for Dogs That Over React on Walks

 Workshop Summary

 This recording of my Mini Workshop for dogs that over react on walks aims to provide you with a better understanding of how to help set your Romanian Rescue dogs up better to handle situations out and about in the big wide world.
-It explains the advantages of following a structured process and taking a holistic approach, rather than simply trying to 'train away' the behaviour, which is rarely successful long term because it doesn't take into consideration all the internal elements - both physiological & emotional - that drive the external behaviour.
+It explains the advantages of following a structured process and taking a holistic approach.

-Your workshop includes a 30 page PDF workbook that you can download, to help you formulate a progress plan for your dog, as well as a section of additional resources for you inside, these include teaching guides, video demonstrations and other recommendations that are likely to be helpful to anyone with a dog that overreacts on walks.
+Your workshop includes a 30 page PDF workbook you can download, to help you formulate a progress plan for your dog, as well as a section of additional resources for you inside, these include teaching guides, video demonstrations and other recommendations that are likely to be helpful to anyone with a dog that struggles with big feelings out in the world.

 Why Would this Workshop be Perfect for You?